abhiramx25/Handwritten-Digit-Classification/README.md

 ## How to Run

-1. Open the `digit_classifier.ipynb` notebook in Google Colab.
+1. Open the `Digit_Classification_Project.ipynb` notebook in Google Colab.
 2. Run all cells step-by-step.
 3. Check the accuracy and sample predictions in the output.